Rep. Lisa C. McClain Sells Off Shares of FMC Corporation (NYSE:FMC)

 - Sold $1,001 – $15,000 in shares of BHP Group (NYSE:BHP) on 10/31/2025.

-Several analysts have recently issued reports on FMC shares.
-Zacks Research cut shares of FMC from a “hold” rating to a “strong sell” rating in a research report on Tuesday, November 4th.
-Barclays reduced their price target on FMC from $22.00 to $16.00 and set an “equal weight” rating on the stock in a research report on Thursday, November 13th.
-Bank of America upgraded shares of FMC from an “underperform” rating to a “neutral” rating and cut their target price for the stock from $37.00 to $33.00 in a research note on Tuesday, October 14th.
-Weiss Ratings restated a “sell (d)” rating on shares of FMC in a research note on Wednesday, November 19th.
-Finally, Royal Bank Of Canada dropped their price objective on FMC from $33.00 to $17.00 and set an “outperform” rating on the stock in a report on Friday, October 31st.
-Three analysts have rated the stock with a Buy rating, eleven have assigned a Hold rating and two have given a Sell rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $28.08.
+Several equities analysts have recently commented on FMC shares.
+KeyCorp restated a “sector weight” rating on shares of FMC in a report on Friday, October 31st.
+Zacks Research cut FMC from a “hold” rating to a “strong sell” rating in a research note on Tuesday, November 4th.
+Royal Bank Of Canada dropped their price objective on FMC from $33.00 to $17.00 and set an “outperform” rating for the company in a research note on Friday, October 31st.
+UBS Group cut their price objective on FMC from $36.00 to $17.00 and set a “neutral” rating on the stock in a report on Friday, October 31st.
+Finally, Wells Fargo & Company initiated coverage on FMC in a report on Tuesday, November 11th.
+They set an “equal weight” rating and a $16.00 target price for the company.
+Three research analysts have rated the stock with a Buy rating, eleven have given a Hold rating and two have issued a Sell rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $28.08.

-A number of institutional investors have recently modified their holdings of FMC.
-AQR Capital Management LLC raised its holdings in shares of FMC by 1,199.9% in the first quarter.
-AQR Capital Management LLC now owns 3,621,496 shares of the basic materials company’s stock valued at $151,071,000 after buying an additional 3,342,888 shares during the last quarter.
-Charles Schwab Investment Management Inc. lifted its position in FMC by 286.0% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 4,494,377 shares of the basic materials company’s stock valued at $189,618,000 after purchasing an additional 3,329,974 shares during the period.
-Russell Investments Group Ltd. raised its stake in shares of FMC by 74.2% during the 1st quarter.
-Russell Investments Group Ltd. now owns 1,585,564 shares of the basic materials company’s stock worth $66,895,000 after buying an additional 675,207 shares in the last quarter.
-Dimensional Fund Advisors LP boosted its stake in shares of FMC by 20.0% in the first quarter.
-Dimensional Fund Advisors LP now owns 2,743,271 shares of the basic materials company’s stock valued at $115,736,000 after buying an additional 457,094 shares in the last quarter.
-Finally, Strs Ohio acquired a new position in FMC during the first quarter worth $18,986,000.
-91.86% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the company.
+Great Lakes Advisors LLC acquired a new position in shares of FMC in the 1st quarter valued at $922,000.
+Blair William & Co.
+IL purchased a new stake in FMC in the first quarter valued at $408,000.
+American Century Companies Inc. lifted its position in FMC by 275.6% in the first quarter.
+American Century Companies Inc. now owns 507,238 shares of the basic materials company’s stock valued at $21,400,000 after acquiring an additional 372,182 shares during the last quarter.
+Bayforest Capital Ltd boosted its stake in FMC by 19,282.4% in the first quarter.
+Bayforest Capital Ltd now owns 20,933 shares of the basic materials company’s stock valued at $883,000 after acquiring an additional 20,825 shares in the last quarter.
+Finally, Kestra Investment Management LLC grew its holdings in shares of FMC by 6,882.7% during the first quarter.
+Kestra Investment Management LLC now owns 21,786 shares of the basic materials company’s stock worth $919,000 after purchasing an additional 21,474 shares during the last quarter.
+91.86% of the stock is currently owned by institutional investors and hedge funds.

 About Representative McClain